 Rick Ellrod (Frederick E. Ellrod III) has been a storyteller, and a lover of stories, from childhood.
-He is writing a science fiction novel entitled House of Stars.
+He has published two novellas and two short stories.
+(See Stories and Work in Progress for details.)
 He is also an amateur musician with more enthusiasm than talent.

 Selected Nonfiction Writing